Tips and Best Practices to Avoid Costly HR Mistakes in the Workplace

 The second most common misclassification mistake employers make is classifying a salaried employee as exempt instead of non-exempt, preventing the company from having to pay overtime wages.

-Proper classification of employees is a large part of being compliant with the Department of Labor regulations, but fill compliance entails so much more.
+Proper job classification of employees is a large part of being compliant with the Department of Labor regulations, but fill compliance entails so much more.

 Be aware of the specific guidelines for your industry.
 Certain topics like securing protected health information apply regardless, while other topics depend on the product or service your company provides.